oauthstuff/draft-oauth-rar/main.md

 One option would be to have a mechanism allowing the registration of extension modules, each of them responsible for rendering the respective user consent and any transformation needed to provide the data needed to the resource server by way of structured access tokens or token introspection responses.

-## Use of JSON Schemas
+## Use of Machine-readable Type Schemas

-Products might allow deloyments to use JSON Schemas [@JSON.Schema] for defining authorization details types and validating authorization details objects against such schemas.
-In this case, the JSON schema id could be used as `type` value in the respective authorization details.
+Products might allow deployments to use machine-readable schema languages for defining authorization details types to facilitate creating and validating authorization details objects against such schemas.
+For example, if an authorization details `type` were defined using JSON Schemas [@JSON.Schema], the JSON schema id could be used as `type` value in the respective authorization details objects.

+Note however that `type` values are identifiers understood by the AS and, to the extent necessary, the client and RS.
+This specification makes no assumption that a `type` value point to a machine-readable schema format, or that any party in the system (such as the client, AS, or RS) dereference or process the contents of the `type` field in any specific way.
 ## Large requests

 Authorization request URIs containing authorization details in a request parameter or a request object can become very long.
 Implementers SHOULD therefore consider using the `request_uri` parameter as defined in [@I-D.ietf-oauth-jwsreq] in combination with the pushed request object mechanism as defined in [@I-D.ietf-oauth-par] to pass authorization details in a reliable and secure manner.
 Here is an example of such a pushed authorization request that sends the authorization request data directly to the AS via a HTTPS-protected connection: